mochalins/serialport/README.md

 Cross-platform serial port library, with convenient poll/read/write interface.
 Kept up to date to work with latest Zig master branch.

-The Windows/Linux backends are exercised in certain corporate dev tools, and thus are somewhat reliable.
-MacOS backend is not actively tested.

 ## Todo

 - [ ] Support flow control status check